mjayant/leaderboard-api/README.md

+Here's a more organized and clear version of your README file:

 # Leaderboard API

 This project is a Flask-based API for managing a leaderboard.
 It includes endpoints for user management, point updates, and leaderboard retrieval.
 The application uses MongoDB for data storage and AWS S3 for file storage.